aakwei/final-project-starter-repo-2025/src/page1.md

 title: page 1
 ---

-# 📊 The "Official" Story
+# 📊 The Bigger Picture

-Before we can understand the true depth of America's urban livability crisis, we must first examine what the official statistics tell us.
-This dashboard presents the baseline facts as reported by government sources and official economic indicators: federal and state minimum wage data, official cost-of-living statistics, and the numbers that policymakers and official sources cite when discussing wages and living costs across America's largest cities.
-Here, we establish the foundation of the "official story"—the data that shapes public policy debates and forms the starting point for understanding the gap between what workers earn and what they need to survive.
-These visualizations reveal the surface-level picture that will be deconstructed in the dashboards that follow, showing us not just what the numbers say, but setting the stage for understanding why they often fail to capture the full reality of working-class life in urban America.
+This dashboard examines the **macroeconomic** factors that shape America's urban livability crisis.
+We begin by analyzing how minimum wage policies have evolved at both the federal and state levels from 2000 to 2024, revealing the stark differences between state initiatives and federal stagnation.
+Next, we compare typical salaries across 22 major occupational categories to the living wage requirements in three of America's most expensive cities—Washington D.C., Los Angeles, and New York City—demonstrating how essential service jobs consistently fail to provide adequate compensation for families.
+Finally, we explore the critical factors that official poverty measurements ignore, exposing how safety net programs lift millions out of poverty while hidden costs push millions more into economic hardship.
+Together, these visualizations establish the foundation for understanding the structural gaps between what workers earn and what they need to survive in urban America.

 ## Minimum Wage Analysis